jumphone/BEER/README.md

 # News:

+* July 2019 ( v0.1.4 ): Users can provide genes which need to be removed.

 * July 2019 ( v0.1.3 ): Users can use [VISA](https://github.com/jumphone/VISA) to extract peaks of scATAC-seq.

 * July 2019 ( v0.1.2 ): We provide scripts for using BBKNN in python.